 The Earlham Institute is pleased to receive expressions of interest from those who wish to hold Independent Research Fellowships.
-Mentored by senior Earlham Institute scientists, a fellowship at EI is an opportunity to develop as an independent researcher with access to bespoke training opportunities.
+Mentored by senior Earlham Institute scientists, a fellowship at the Earlham Institute is an opportunity to develop as an independent researcher with access to bespoke training opportunities.

 - New approaches to the analysis and interpretation of research data at scale such as: data visualisation, digital simulations, data integration and the handling of complex datasets arising from high throughput technologies.

 - Methods and strategies to address challenges arising in applying next generation sequencing to genomics, transcriptomics, metagenomics and epigenomics.

 - Development of novel algorithms for the fast analysis of streaming data, in particular in the context of applications to rapid diagnostics and surveillance.

 Eligibility will be dependent upon the relevant award requirements, however, to be considered by the Earlham Institute applicants should not hold, or have held, an academic position of lecture level (or the equivalent in institutions other than universities), nor should they have had an offer of such an appointment prior to the commencement of a fellowship, if awarded.

 The Earlham Institute is an Equal Opportunities Employer and all qualified applicants are encouraged to apply.
 We especially encourage applications from women and minority ethnic communities.

 Interested candidates are encouraged to initially contact firstname.lastname@example.org to discuss and develop their proposal to fit with the Institute’s scientific research strategy.